campbell17/campbell17-v2/journal/draft-unexpected-cure-for-road-rage.md

 And my driving fury wasn't only triggered by people outside the car.
 I was once leaving a convenience store with a girlfriend and we got into an argument.
 I don't recall what it was about, but at some point I felt compelled to aggressively wrench the steering wheel to induce a sudden U-turn and head back to the store.
 When I looked over, my girlfriend had completely squished the donut she was eating because her fist involuntarily clenched in terror when I rage-turned.
 Rear-ending someone is one thing, but ruining a perfectly good vanilla frosted donut is where I drew the line.
 I obviously had a problem.

+And if I wasn't raging at other cars or people daintily holding food, I was probably speeding.
+Speeding goes hand in hand with unbridled emotional driving because the part of your brain responsible for rationality (small though it may be) takes a smoke break during both activities.
+But while emotional driving gets you in trouble with your fellow commuters, speeding usually involves police.
+I enjoyed speeding in my youth and got pulled over a few times, but it wasn't too egregious.
+Until one day I wanted to drag race away from a stoplight.
+Oh there was no other car, I was just being a fucking idiot.
+By the time I saw the lights in my rearview mirror, he had me going 89 in a 45.
+This one was new territory.
+"What possible explanation do you have for going that fast?", posed the officer.
+I could only muster one word, posed meekly as a question: "Immaturity?"
+He wryly acknowledged my succinct honesty and got back in the squad car to write up the citation.

+I'd never been to court before.
+Many speeders were in attendance, as I came to realize this must be an epidemic of sorts.

 Notes: transition into speeding, then the ticket, then the changeEvent, and so on

 - Story about being in the car with someone who was preoccupied with all the other drivers